 http://codes.ohio.gov/orc/4109

-Here is the work permit application, if you wish to download your own:
+Here is the work permit application, if you wish to download your own.

-Mail your notification packet to the attention and address of your local district superintendent.
+Mail your exemption notification to the attention and address of your local district superintendent.
 The district can forward your paperwork on if they wish, to another office, but our responsibility is to follow the law; what they do with it once it arrives at their office is now their responsibility, and on their watch.

-Revised Code Section 3321.04 formerly noted the “city or exempted village school district or the educational service center.”
+Yes.
+The letter of receipt of exemption from compulsory education MUST be signed by your local district superintendent, and no other school office worker.
+In 2014, Ohio Revised Code Section 3321.04 formerly noted the “city or exempted village school district or the educational service center.”
 However, the law was amended to read the “superintendent of the school district in which the child resides.”

-Copyright © 2023 Ohio Homeschooling Parents - All Rights Reserved.
+Copyright © 2024 Ohio Homeschooling Parents - All Rights Reserved.

 Please note, we are fellow homeschooling parents, not legal counsel.
 Information shared should not be taken as legal advice.
 We highly recommend being well-versed with the applicable administrative code and your rights to home educate.
 The regulation codes pertaining to Ohio homeschooling are linked on this page.